Venky

-Venky is a 2004 Indian Telugu-language comedy action thriller film directed by Srinu Vaitla and produced by Atluri Purnachandra Rao.
+Venky is a 2004 Indian Telugu-language comedy thriller film directed by Srinu Vaitla and produced by Atluri Purnachandra Rao.
 The script was written by Srinu Vaitla, Kona Venkat, and Gopimohan.
 It stars Ravi Teja, Sneha, and Ashutosh Rana.
 The film features an ensemble supporting cast including Srinivasa Reddy, Chitram Srinu, Brahmanandam, AVS, Venu Madhav, Dharmavarapu Subramanyam, Krishna Bhagavan, and Master Bharath.
 The music was composed by Devi Sri Prasad.

 Marking Srinu Vaitla's first collaboration with writers Kona Venkat and Gopimohan, the film follows a carefree youth and his friends who join police training, only to become entangled in a dangerous conspiracy that forces them to fight for their innocence.
-Released on 26 March 2004, the film was a commercial success.
+Released on 26 March 2004, the film was a commercial success collecting a distributor's share of ₹11 crore at the box office.
 Its comedy scenes have since gained a cult following and are often referenced in Telugu internet culture and meme pages.

 Plot

 Venkateswara Rao "Venky" is a wayward youth from Vizag.
 After several unsuccessful attempts of finding employment, Venky and his friends Suri, Ramana and Bujji, luckily clear a police recruitment test, and they are selected for SI training.
 They travel to Hyderabad on Godavari Express train to attend the training.
 Venky meets Sravani on the train and instantly falls for her.
 He proposes the same to her, but she harshly rejects the proposal.
 Furious Venky threatens to murder Sravani's father Prasad Rao and a lady co-passenger, in a state of inebriation.
 To their astonishment, both of them are found dead the next morning.

 Venky and his friends quickly escape from there.
 On a belief that the police academy is the only safe haven for them, they join the training immediately.
 The academy chief Yogendra Kumar Sharma is a very strict officer and a close friend of ACP Bharath, who is assigned to investigate the train murders case.
 In order to escape the scrutiny, they enter Sharma's office at night to tamper with the date of their arrival, but they find that Sharma himself is responsible for the murders.
 They learn that Sharma is after Prasad Rao's camera and Sravani would also be killed.
 Venky saves Sravani and keeps her in an old building behind their academy.